lo-language/velo/docs/index.md

-Gel
+=Gel=
-Security - Concurrency - Testability
+Security Concurrency Testability

 Gel is a simple language designed to make it easy to write secure, concurrent, testable software.

 This is achieved through three key differences from most languages:

-- Gel has no concept of global symbols.
+- Gel has no global symbols - not just global variables, but global symbols.
-- Objects are totally opaque.
+- Objects are totally opaque - only messages, no direct read/write of attributes.
 - All function calls are asynchronous.

 The first two ensure *perfect encapsulation*: